Who is my Child's Counselor?

 Students may participate in the program if they are eligible to take part in the federal school lunch program or Indiana’s textbook assistance program.
 It is important to note that eligibility is based on family income even if the student does not participate in the assisted lunch and/or textbook program.Students must complete the Twenty-First Century Scholars Application for Enrollment during their seventh or eighth grade school year.
 Applications must be completed online at the link below no later than June 30, 2017.Apply online: http://www.scholars.in.gov If you have further questions about the 21st Century Scholars program, please call the Twenty-First Century Scholars office at 1-888-528-4719.

 The Khan Academy

-Homework Help with certified teachers is available at the Middle School every Tuesday and Thursday in the cafeteria.
-We work on homework completion, organization, missing assignments, and study skills.
+Homework Help with certified teachers is available at AMSN every Tuesday and Thursday in the cafeteria.
+Students can get support with homework completion, organization, missing assignments, and study skills.
 Transportation is available if needed.
 This is a great opportunity to improve grades!
 Call Guidance to request a permission slip.

 59% or less F

 Plese contact our school nurse, Sarah Murphy, if you have any questions regarding medication or if your child has any health concerns.
 Click on the nurse tab on the website for up-to-date immunication requirements.

 Marsh, Kroger, and Target Cards

 Did you know that you can link your Marsh, Kroger, and Target cards to Avon Community School Corporation and we can earn free money and school supplies for our classrooms every time you do your shopping?
 Just register your card online or stop by the Customer Service desk next time...it's quick and easy!